sebastianneubauer/DataScienceManifesto/README.md

 ### 2. Data Science is Science

-Not in a sense, that the results are used or even usefull for science.
+Not in a sense, that the results are used or are even usefull for science.
 It is science because the way of work is identical to the way of work in science.
-Mainly this means that all results can be reproduced and validated in a transparent manner.
+This means that all results can be reproduced and validated in a transparent manner.
 There is no room for magic or even ad-hoc methods that lack solid foundation, either statistically or in the given context.

-### 3. test3
+### 3. Data Science Ultimatively Aims to Automate Micro-Decisions

-### 4. test4
+At the end of the day what matters are the decisions made.
+Sadly, today most decisions aren't even taken at all, they are processed by simple business rules because of the sheer amount.
+Furthermore, even if the micro-decisions like 'which price to set' or 'how many items to order' are made by humans, they are often really bad in theses micro-decisions.
+As explained wonderfully in Daniel Kahneman's "Thinking, Fast and Slow" decisions of humans are highly biased and error prone.
+Data Science has shown to be able to automate these micro-decisions and outperform the quality of human decisions is many cases and fields.

+### 4. Data Science is About Statistics, Not About Algorithms or Tools

+Techniques, algorithms and tools are obviously a very important part in Data Science.
+Without knowing the details of tools and algorithms Data Science rapidly will exeed all given resource limitations.
+But due to the measurable results it's more important to correctly implement the statistical techniques.
+The statistical properties define the quality of the result, not the algorithm to get there.

 ## Data Scientist

+### 1. The Data Scientist Loves, Respects and Cares about Data

+Data is the raw material for the Data Scientist.
+But data in it's nature isn't something anonymous.
+The data scientist understands the responsibility and handles the data with the appropriate care.
+This includes protection of privacy but also care against data loss and preserving and increasing the quality of the data.
+Even actively collecting data and making it available is in his/her own interest as he/she loves data.